TheSilvered/nest/docs/tour.md

 This expression is normally written as `2^2 == 2*2` (or `2**2 + 2*2`) and
-strictly speaking the first pair of parenthesis is redundant but it makes the core more readable in my opinion.
+strictly speaking the first pair of parenthesis is redundant but it makes the code more readable in my opinion.

 ## Local operators